opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 ```

 #### New parameters
-- `configVersion` Optional parameter witch can be used to version the build config file.
+- `configVersion` Optional parameter which can be used to version the build config file.
 Since v2.1
 - `dataOverlay` Config for the DataOverlay Sandbox module.
 Since v2.1
-- `maxAreaNodes` Visibility calculations for an area will not be done if there are more nodes than this limit.
+- `maxAreaNodes` Visibility calculations will not be done for areas with more nodes than this limit.
 Since v2.1
 - `maxJourneyDuration` This limits the patterns we consider in the transit search.
 See [RoutingRequest](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/src/main/java/org/opentripplanner/routing/api/request/RoutingRequest.java).
 Since v2.1
-- `maxStopToShapeSnapDistance` Used for mapping routes geometry shapes.
+- `maxStopToShapeSnapDistance` Used for mapping route geometry shapes.
 Since v2.1
 - `transferRequests` Pre-calculate transfers.
 Since v2.1
 - `transitServiceStart` Limit the import of transit services to the given *start* date.
 Default: `-P1Y`.
 Since v2.0
 - `transitServiceEnd` Limit the import of transit services to the given *end* date. *Inclusive*.
 Default: `P3Y`.
 Since v2.0

-#### These properties changed names from
+#### Parameters whose names were changed

 - `alightTimes` to `routingDefaults.alightSlackByMode`.
 Since v2.0
 - `boardTimes` to `routingDefaults.boardSlackByMode`.
 Since v2.0